apache/datafusion/datafusion-examples/README.md

 # DataFusion Examples

-This crate includes several examples of how to use various DataFusion APIs and help you on your way.
+This crate includes end to end, highly commented examples of how to use various DataFusion APIs to help you get started.

 ## Prerequisites: